 We follow Lee, Lee, and Nagarajan (2014) and conduct robustness checks using alternative measures of PHI based on different assumptions on individuals' political leanings.
 Specifically, PHI (Time-invariant) is the political homophily index constructed using the individuals' Republican index based on their total amount of contribution up to the year 2019 (rather than the previous political cycle).
 The second alternative measure is PHI (Prior).
 To construct this measure, we first calculate the Republican index for each individual p in year t using her historical contribution made before year t, and then aggregate it at the firm level.
-PHI (Strong) is the political homophily index constructed using the Republican index of the individuals whose contribution to one party net of her contribution to the other party exceeds \$2,000 in an election cycle.
-This measure is constructed following Hong and Kostovetsky (2012) and captures the political views of only those individuals who have strong bipartisanship.
-PHI (Large) is the political homophily index constructed using the Republican index of the individuals whose historical total amount of contribution exceeds \$2,000.
-This measure reduces the noise induced by small donors.
+The third alternative measure, PHI (Strong), is the political homophily index constructed using the Republican index of the individuals whose contribution to one party net of her contribution to the other party exceeds

-$^{8}$ This time-invariant measure of PHI can reduce the measurement error of political orientation in election cycles, but has the forward-looking problem.
+8 This time-invariant measure of PHI can reduce the measurement error of political orientation in election cycles, but potentially has forward-looking bias.